“My work is to seek after truth.”

 Development of Civilization I

 CLA 1010.
-This course is the first of a four-semester exploration of the events, ideas, and documents that have shaped our world-wide civilization from prehistory up to the present day.
+This course is the first of a four-semester exploration of the events, ideas, and documents that have shaped our worldwide civilization from prehistory up to the present day.
 CLA 1010 will survey this development up to approximately the Fall of Rome in 476 AD.
 Students will read and discuss original documents.
 Throughout the semester, students will analyze the issues of family, social class, political legitimacy, and beauty in light of the works read.
+Authors include Homer, Dante, Chaucer and many ancient texts with unknown origins.

 Development of Civilization II